AnujSaharan/The-Watch-Project/ReadMe.md

 A. I am a 15 year old high-schooler, currently in 11th grade at The Air Force School, New Delhi, India.
 Even though I started    programming in Visual Basic and HTML 4 years back, I only started learning programming in C++ this year in March.
 I got      into competitive programming in August of this year, and got fascinated with software development and documentation just a while back.

+**Q. Why is the watch implemented in a console and not a graphics library?**

+A. The project is in early development stage and even though I have finalised the final interface of the project [which by      the way, is not a console], I am still learning how to effectively create GUIs and port projects outside a console.

 **Q. Do dolphins sleep?**